tulika-5/DictionaryUsingTkinter/README.md

 ## Features

 1. **Word Definitions**: Users can enter a word in the search box and get its definitions in English.
-2. **Language Support**: The application supports translation of words from English to Hindi.
+2. **Language Support**: The application supports the translation of words from English to Hindi.
 3. **Simple Interface**: Clean and easy-to-use interface built with Tkinter.
 4. **Image Display**: The application displays an image related to the searched word.
 5. **Cross-Platform**: Works on any platform where Python and Tkinter are installed.